ahuzsg/Fast_PLVIO_code/PL-VIO-Me/README.md

-# PL-VIO
+# Fast PL-VIO
-##  Tightly-Coupled Monocular Visual–Inertial Odometry Using Point and Line Features
+##Paper: Fast VIO With Point-Line Features Using Adaptive EDLines Algorithm

 Compared with point features, lines provide significantly more geometry structure information of the environment.
-We proposed PL-VIO a tightly-coupled monocular visual-inertial odometry system exploiting both point and line features.
+We proposed a fast line features detecter and matcher which is also performed better.
 This code runs on **Linux**, and is fully integrated with **ROS**.

 ## 1. Prerequisites
 1.1 **Ubuntu** and **ROS**